-Regulation Affected: 30 CFR 75-1700 (Oil and gas wells).
+Regulation Affected: 30 CFR 75.1700, Oil and gas wells.

-Modification Request: The petitioner requests a modification of the existing standard, 30 CFR 75.1700, as it relates to oil and gas wells at the mine.
-The operator is petitioning to plug two gas wells in the Marcellus shale.
+Modification Request: The petitioner requests a modification of 30 CFR 75.1700 to permit mining within the 300 feet diameter safety barrier of two unconventional gas wells in the Marcellus shale.